-A Type B or Type C device that is operating in the slave mode shall derive all times for communication with its master from the Poll frames transmitted by the master device.
+A Type B device that is operating in the slave mode shall derive all times for communication with its master from the B-Poll frames transmitted by the master device.

-15.8.1 Clock accuracy
+16.8.1 Clock accuracy

 MAC sublayers shall maintain a clock at least as accurate as mClockAccuracy.
 All time measurements, such as MAS boundary and frame reception time measurements, shall be measured with a minimum resolution of mClockResolution.